 This is where you come in.
 When you produce your WBE certificate verifying that you are a woman-owned business, you are saying to potential contracts that you too are a diverse supplier.

-1. Every organization and state is different when it comes to supplier diversity.
+1. Every organization and state is different when it comes to supplier diversity, so do your research.

 Many organizations have a supplier diversity manager in their procurement office who advocates for contract opportunities to be shared with diverse businesses.
 Some organizations have an entire department for supplier diversity.
 Others set specific goals for the year to work with or spend a dollar amount on diverse businesses.